People Care Pet Pantry

 In 2016 we all seemed to have our share of financial problems, but we were still able to help a over 200 hundred families with pet food and 150 children toys.
 This number does not include the toys we donated to local police departments and to Springtime of Hope.

-In 2017.....we would like to have larger toys donated for the children.
+On Dec.
+10, 2017..... we are expecting between 600 to 800 families for clothing, bedding, coats and other misc. items.
+We would like to have larger toys donated for the children (at least 500 children from 0 to 17).
+PCPP tries to give at least 6 toys per child for under the tree.
 If you find something on sale...buy it and hold on to it or contact one of us to pick it up.
 We would greatly appreciate them.

 President / Founder Rene’ Lamp